Sam Wilson

 I have lost count of the amount of times I’ve forgotten to adjust it when I change my camera angle, resulting in less than optimal photos.
 I now tend to only use it at waterfalls and in forests because of this.

 They are fabulous for enhancing greens in waterfalls and forests etc but they can ruin skies if not positioned correctly.
-I don’t have an image now that I can think of to show that, but here’s a comparison with and without a polariser.
+I’ve had so many photos affected by this.

 So, over 700km in a day later, with no coffee I might add, this is the only photo I have from that day - lucky he’s cute (the cow of course) …